visca-ai/deeppavlov-agent/docs/source/api/services_http_api.rst

 Response Selector
 =================

-Unlike Skill Selector, Response Selector service should select a *single* skill as a source of the final version of response.
-The service returns a name of the selected skill, text (might be overwritten from the original skill response) and confidence (also might be overwritten):
+Unlike Skill Selector, Response Selector service should select a *single* crg as a source of the final version of response.
+The service returns a name of the selected crg, text (might be overwritten from the original crg response) and confidence (also might be overwritten):

  .. code:: json